docker/docs/engine/reference/commandline/image_build.md

 ### Optional parent cgroup (--cgroup-parent)

-When `docker build` is run with the `--cgroup-parent` option the containers used in the build will be run with the [corresponding `docker run` flag](../run.md#specifying-custom-cgroups).
+When `docker image build` is run with the `--cgroup-parent` option the containers used in the build will be run with the [corresponding `docker container run` flag](../run.md#specifying-custom-cgroups).

 ### Set ulimits in container (--ulimit)

-Using the `--ulimit` option with `docker build` will cause each build step's container to be started using those [`--ulimit` flag values](./run.md#set-ulimits-in-container-ulimit).
+Using the `--ulimit` option with `docker image build` will cause each build step's container to be started using those [`--ulimit` flag values](./run.md#set-ulimits-in-container-ulimit).